-In 1964, at age 50, William C. Westmoreland possessed the look of a professional soldier.
-He stood ramrod straight at five feet ten inches tall, carried his frame with a confident, light gait, and weighed a healthy 180 pounds, which was only ten pounds more than what he weighed as a cadet at West Point thirty years earlier.
+William C. Westmoreland possessed the look of a professional soldier.
+In 1964, at the age of fifty, he stood ramrod straight at five feet ten inches tall, carried his frame with a confident, light gait, and weighed a healthy 180 pounds, which was only ten pounds more than what he weighed as a cadet at West Point thirty years earlier.
 He maintained a flat stomach at a time in life when most men his age had developed a paunch from decades of bad food and too much time behind a desk.

 The general had deep-set, strong dark eyes that held a steady, focused gaze.
 Above Westmoreland’s intense eyes lay thick, jet black brows.
 In the fashion of the day, he combed his greying and thinning hair straight back, revealing the balding along both sides of his forehead.
 In accord with military regulations, he wore his hair short on top and tight on the sides, where the grey hair became more visible.
 Westmoreland had a jutting, square jaw, and a proud, full chest.

-To add lustre to his image, Westmoreland possessed a furrowed scar across his left cheek.
+To add luster to his image, Westmoreland possessed a furrowed scar across his left cheek.
 The crease had been made years ago in an automobile accident.
 As military men knew, a facial scar, acquired in sword play, once marked Prussian military officers with distinction.
-It had been a form of ritual mutilation that added to a Prussian officer’s status and character.
-Although Westmoreland’s scar had been acquired as a child in an unfortunate accident, the mark added an element of mystique to Westy’s spit-and-polish demeanour.
+It had been a form of ritual mutilation that added to a Prussian officer’s status and personal magneticism.
+Although Westmoreland’s scar had been acquired as a child in an unfortunate accident, the mark added a bit of mystery to Westmoreland’s otherwise strait-laced demeanor.

 Westmoreland could be very particular about his dress.
-Even while out in the bush in South Vietnam, amongst grubby, combat-weary G.I.’s, Westy appeared in pressed, clean, olive-drab jungle fatigues.
+Even while out in the bush in South Vietnam, amongst grubby, combat-weary GIs, Westy appeared in pressed, clean, olive-drab jungle fatigues.
 He might sweat dark spots through his fatigues in the oppressive heat or get drenched in one of South Vietnam’s frequent downpours, but he still looked good, he always looked good.
-On his head, that unattractive baseball-cap fatigue hat of the 1960s looked like it belonged there.
-Most G.I.’s who wore that hat looked dishevelled, or childish, or uncomfortable in it, but not Westy.
+On his head, the unattractive baseball-cap fatigue hat of the 1960s looked like it belonged there.
+The majority of GIs who wore that hat looked dishevelled, or childish, or uncomfortable in it, but not Westy.
 In a decade that witnessed the rise of television media and the proliferation of photography as powerful forces in American culture and politics, Westmoreland understood the importance of appearances.
 The camera liked him, even if by the spring of 1968 the media did not.

 Westmoreland’s meticulous appearance contributed to his career advancement.
 Just how much it influenced the Army’s promotion boards is impossible to gauge, but his good looks certainly did not hinder his rise to four-star general.
 Westy knew that looks mattered in the military, it was why he devoted so much time to his physical fitness and dress.

 Westmoreland’s mode of speech was measured, articulate, and persuasive.
 He spoke clearly, somewhat loudly, and in short sentences that carried a punch.
 Unlike others in his profession, such as Earle Wheeler, head of the Joint Chiefs of Staff, he was not droning in conversation.
-He could be passionate and animated.
-He had a tendency to enunciate certain words for dramatic effect.
+He could be passionate and animated; and he had a tendency to enunciate certain words for dramatic effect.
 His writing style mimicked his speech.
-His memos could express a sense of gravitas and laser-like focus.
-Westy went quickly to the heart of any matter.
-He was neither verbose nor rambling.
+For example, Westmoreland’s memos often expressed a sense of gravitas.
+And when he put pen to paper, he was neither verbose nor rambling.
+Rather, Westy usually went straight to the heart of any matter.
 These traits appealed to his men and to his Commander-in-Chief, Johnson.

-LBJ chose Westmoreland to serve as the head of MACV (Military Assistance Command, Vietnam) partly because Westy’s mentor, Maxwell Taylor, served as one of Johnson’s advisors on Vietnam policy.
+President Johnson chose Westmoreland to serve as the head of MACV (Military Assistance Command, Vietnam) partly because Westy’s mentor, Maxwell Taylor, served as one of Johnson’s advisors on Vietnam policy.
 Taylor recommended Westmoreland to the president.
-In addition, Taylor was an advocate of gradual escalation, which required strict control over the military command structure and the tools of war.
+In addition, Taylor was a proponent of the concept of gradual escalation, which required strict civilian control over the military command structure and the tools of war.
 If graduated military pressure was to be applied in Vietnam against the Communists, the commander there needed to strictly adhere to the tenets of gradualism, without escalating the conflict too hurriedly or in a way that risked igniting a global war.
-Taylor and Johnson believed Westmoreland would not make rash decisions that would imperil the concept of gradualism.
+Both Taylor and Johnson believed Westmoreland would not make any rash decisions that would imperil the concept of gradualism.

 Westmoreland also had good relations with Congress.
-Having served as the superintendent of West Point between 1960 and 1963, Westy knew a lot of senators.
+Having served as the Superintendent of West Point between 1960 and 1963, Westy knew a lot of senators and congressional representatives.
 The president understood that Westmoreland’s connections with Congress would help the administration gain congressional support for expanded military operations in Indochina.

 By spring 1951, some members of the Truman administration feared that MacArthur might order the use of atomic bombs (stockpiled in Japan and under his command) against the Chinese without presidential authorization.
 Truman recognized the threat MacArthur posed to civilian control of the military.
-But most importantly, the president did not want a potentially catastrophic war with the Soviet Union.
-As a result, Truman fired MacArthur.
+But most importantly, the president did not want a potentially catastrophic war with Mao’s China and the Soviet Union.
+Consequently, Truman fired MacArthur.
 Truman’s dismissal of MacArthur brought down a firestorm of criticism against the president from the general’s Republican Party allies in Congress.
 Nevertheless, Truman held firm to his decision.

-LBJ, like Truman, feared a general war with China and the Soviet Union.
-He knew the conflict in Vietnam could easily spill over into China and lead to a superpower confrontation.
+President Johnson, like Truman, did not want a general war with China and the Soviet Union.
+Johnson understood that the conflict in Vietnam could easily spill over into China and lead to a superpower confrontation.
 Thus, Johnson wanted a general at MACV who would accept the administration’s policy of limited war in Vietnam, who would always obey his commander-in-chief, and who would not publicly challenge the president.
-Westy fit the bill perfectly.
+Westmoreland fit the bill.
 The general’s adherence to routine, his lack of emotionalism, his measured words, his decades-long obedience to the military hierarchy, and his boring personality were all viewed by Johnson as strengths.
-So Westmoreland became LBJ’s choice to command American forces in Vietnam, not because he was a brilliant military leader, but because he would never defy the president.
+So Westmoreland became LBJ’s choice to command in Vietnam, not because he was a brilliant military leader, but because he would never defy the president.